nkoep/nkoep.net/posts/random-forest-regressor.md

 ### Bootstrapping, Aggregating and Bagging

-Since regression trees suffer from rather poor generalization (i.e., high variance in the bias-variance tradeoff), the fundamental idea of random forests is to inject some variation into the training procedure.
+Since regression trees suffer from rather poor generalization (i.e., high variance in the bias-variance trade-off), the fundamental idea of random forests is to inject some variation into the training procedure.
 In particular, we consider $\nest$ different trees, which are all trained on a different subset of the training data.
 The intuition here is that while each individual tree might slightly overfit